National Weather Service United States Department of Commerce

 Two tornadoes were seen in southern Codington County.
 One was seen at Grover, and the other was five miles south of Watertown.
 No damage was reported.

-A tornado was on the ground in the vicinity of Revillo.
-A few barns and some outbuilding were damaged.
+A tornado was on the ground near Revillo.
+A few barns and some outbuildings were damaged.

-A severe thunderstorm moved over Northwestern Edmunds County causing high winds and penny size hail.
+A severe thunderstorm moved over Northwestern Edmunds County, causing high winds and penny-sized hail.
 In Bowdle, there was considerable wind damage.
 Tree limbs more than five inches in diameter were broken off and fell on a car.
 Other tree branches went through the roof of a home.
-Two pickup trucks were rolled on their side.
-Three miles ENE of Bowdle a garage was moved 20 feet off its foundation and was stopped by a large tractor.
+Two pickup trucks were rolled on their sides.
+Three miles ENE of Bowdle, a garage was moved 20 feet off its foundation and stopped by a large tractor.